kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0217 Reporting traffic statistics by foreign air carriers in civilian scheduled, charter, and nonscheduled services.md

 ### §217.6   Extension of filing time.

-\(a\) If circumstances prevent the filing of a Schedule T-100(f) report on or before the due date prescribed in section 22 of part 241 of this chapter and appendix A of this part, a request for an extension must be filed with the Director, Office of Airline Information.
+\(a\) If circumstances prevent the filing of a Schedule T-100(f) report on or before the due date prescribed in section 22 of [[Volume 4/A Economic regulations/0241 Uniform system of accounts and reports for large certificated air carriers.md|part 241 of this chapter]] and appendix A of this part, a request for an extension must be filed with the Director, Office of Airline Information.

-\(b\) The extension request must be received at the address provided in §217.10 at least 3 days in advance of the due date, and must set forth reasons to justify granting an extension, and the date when the report can be filed.
+\(b\) The extension request must be received at the address provided in [[Volume 4/A Economic regulations/0217 Reporting traffic statistics by foreign air carriers in civilian scheduled, charter, and nonscheduled services.md#§217.10   Instructions.|§217.10]] at least 3 days in advance of the due date, and must set forth reasons to justify granting an extension, and the date when the report can be filed.
 If a request is denied, the air carrier must submit the required report within 5 days of its receipt of the denial of extension.

 \[53 FR 46294, Nov.
 16, 1988, as amended at 60 FR 66722, Dec.
 26, 1995; Doc.
 No. DOT-OST-2014-0140, 84 FR 15926, Apr.
 16, 2019\]